antdp425/kiddo-care/README.md

 ## Getting Started

 1. Fork and clone this repo
-2. Once inside the app directory.. in terminal -- run: `bundle install`
+2. Open Terminal
+3. Navigate to the app directory
+4. Type `bundle install` into terminal
-3. Type `shotgun` into terminal and navigate to the localhost url that it provides
+5. Type `shotgun` into terminal and navigate to the localhost url that it provides

 ## Usage